aleen42/PersonalWiki/Programming/JavaScript/tc39/stage4/stage4.md

 >
 > https://github.com/tc39/String.prototype.matchAll

 With this proposal, we don't need to use a `RegExp` object to execute matching some patterns within a string anymore.
-For Example, if we want to match all `test` keyword within a sentence, we may implement the requirement like this before:
+For Example, if we want to match all `test` keywords within a sentence, we may implement the requirement like this before:

 ```js
 const sentence = 'This is a test case where we can test a case of matching several patterns.';